oksanabuzh/Ecol_Intensf_Multitroph_BEF/README.md

 Code to reproduce the results for the systematic literature review in

- Oksana Buzhdygan & Jana S. Petermann

- Title "Multitrophic biodiversity enhances ecosystem functions, services, and ecological intensification in agriculture"

-Journal of Plant Ecology (accepted 2023)
+Oksana Y Buzhdygan, Jana S Petermann, Multitrophic biodiversity enhances ecosystem functions, services and ecological intensification in agriculture, Journal of Plant Ecology, Volume 16, Issue 6, December 2023, rtad019, https://doi.org/10.1093/jpe/rtad019

- special issue “Ecological intensification of agriculture and forestry through biodiversity management”

 Data source:
-Data to run this code and to support the conclusions of this study are pablished as Supplementary Data to this paper
+Data to run this code and to support the conclusions of this study are published as Supplementary Data to this paper [Journal of Plant Ecology](https://academic.oup.com/jpe/article/16/6/rtad019/7177879)

-Citation:
-Buzhdygan & Petermann (2023).
-Multitrophic biodiversity enhances ecosystem functions, services, and ecological intensification in agriculture.
-[Journal of Plant Ecology](https://academic.oup.com/jpe).

 ![ ](Cover_16_6.jpg)